mor4thii/dotfiles/README.md

 The terminal emulator I use is Ghostty, the shell is zsh.
 I opted out of oh-my-zsh in favor of having more control.
 Thus I use starship.rs as prompt and zap for plugin management.

-I use taskwarrior and timewarrior for keeping track of things.
+I use taskwarrior and timewarrior for keeping track of things at work.

 I currently migrate to neovim as my editor of choice.

-In my toolchain I use sdkman and nvm to manage JVM and JS versions and I prefer pnpm over npm or yarn for dependency management in JS.
+In my work toolchain I use sdkman and nvm to manage JVM and JS versions and I prefer pnpm over npm or yarn for dependency management in JS.
-On my Mac, I use brew to install stuff.
+I use brew to install stuff there, as well.

 ## Supported tools